Parallel Order-Based Core Maintenance in Dynamic Graphs: Introduction

-\iftrue The rest of this paper is organized as follows.
-The related work is discussed in Section 2.
-The preliminaries are given in Section \ref{Preliminaries}.
-Our new parallel Order-Based core maintenance algorithms are proposed in Section 4.
-We conduct extensive performance studies and show the results in Section 5, and conclude in Section 6. \fi
+The rest of this paper is organized as follows.
+The related work is discussed in Section~\ref{relatedwork}.
+The preliminaries are given in Section~\ref{Preliminaries}.
+Our new parallelized Order-Based core maintenance algorithms are proposed in Section~\ref{parallel-core-maint}.
+We discuss the implementation of priority queues and buffer queues in Section~\ref{implementation}.
+We conduct extensive performance studies and show the results in Section~\ref{experiments}, and conclude this work in Section~\ref{conclusions}.